No. 5 Michigan holds off Northwestern for 62-60 win

+Michigan opened with eight straight wins by at least 17 points, including blowouts against Villanova, North Carolina and Purdue.
+Poole and company appeared headed for another runaway before the Wildcats challenged the Wolverines in the second half.

+"I knew we were going to have to go through games like this if we were going to be good," coach John Beilein said.
+"We survived it - I don't know how - but we made just enough good plays down the stretch."

-Poole finished with 15 points as the Wolverines (9-0, 2-0 Big Ten) added to their best start since they opened the 2012-13 season with 16 straight victories.
+Poole finished with 15 points as Michigan (9-0, 2-0 Big Ten) added to its best start since it opened the 2012-13 season with 16 straight victories.
 Zavier Simpson scored 10 points, and Jon Teske had eight points and 10 rebounds.

 Michigan had a shot-clock violation with 14 seconds to go, giving Northwestern one last chance.
 Taylor was long on a desperation 3-pointer as time expired.

-It was a second straight tough defeat for Northwestern, including a 68-66 loss at Indiana on Saturday.
+It was Northwestern's second straight tough loss, including 68-66 at Indiana on Saturday.

+"We've just got to close games out down the stretch," Law said.
+"I don't think it's our offense that's messing up late in games.
+We just have to lock in and be really sharp."

 Michigan appeared to be in control after opening the second half with a 9-0 run to make it 45-30 with 17:19 left.
 But Northwestern came roaring back.